MelanieGravel/generator-mg-project-gtb/README.md

 Jump in your Working Directory and type:

 ```
-yo dhboilerplate
+yo mg-project-gtb
 ```
 Run through the options.
 When you're done grab a coffee.
-The node module installation take a while :)
+The node module installation take a while. :)

 ## Commands